Ukrainian-Mediterranean Airlines Flight 4230

 Ukrainian-Mediterranean Airlines Flight 4230 was a chartered international passenger flight, a Yakovlev Yak-42D operated by Ukrainian UM Airlines, which crashed in 2003.

 Flying from Manas International Airport, Bishkek, Kyrgyzstan to Zaragoza Airport, Spain, the Yak-42D tried to land at Trabzon Airport in Turkey to refuel on May 26, 2003, but, because of dense fog, it slammed into a mountain near Maçka, Trabzon.
 All 13 crew and 62 passengers were killed.
 It remains the third-worst crash in Turkish aviation history.
-The aircraft was carrying Spanish peacekeeping troops back from Afghanistan.

 Accident

 The Ukrainian-Mediterranean Airlines Yakovlev Yak-42 was a chartered aircraft being used to transport Spanish troops after a four-month peacekeeping tour of Afghanistan.
 The final destination was Zaragoza Airport, but the aircraft attempted to stopover at Trabzon Airport in Turkey in order to refuel.
 The aircraft crashed into the side of a mountain near the town of Maçka, 15 mi from Trabzon, on its third attempt to land in dense fog.
 The pilot had stated that he could not see the runway; visibility was less than 10 m.

 All crew and passengers were killed in the impact.
 The troops on board comprised 41 members of the army and 21 members of the air force.
 The aircraft was also carrying ammunition; explosions after the crash distributed the wreckage over a large area.